-The National Research Ethics Service (NRES) website is a good source of guidance for researchers when applying for ethics approval and what is required of researchers after ethical review.
+The National Research Ethics Service (NRES) website Applicants section is a good source of guidance for researchers including how to apply for ethics review and researcher responsibilities after ethical review.

 http://www.mhra.gov.uk - The MHRA (Medicines and Healthcare products Regulatory Agency) regulates a wide range of materials from medicines and medical devices to blood and therapeutic products/services that are derived from tissue engineering.

 http://www.hta.gov.uk - The HTA (Human Tissue Authority) was set up to regulate the removal, storage, use and disposal of human bodies, organs and tissue for a number of Scheduled Purposes – such as research, transplantation, and education and training – set out in the Human Tissue Act 2004 (HT Act).

 The NHS R&D Forum website has a useful Guidance section for researchers and the Contacts section provides a list and the contact details for all NHS organisations in the UK.

 For general advice on research, training and funding see www.rdinfo.org.uk.

 Through the Clinical Research Network (CRN), researchers have access to a wide range of support at the planning, set-up and delivery phases of a study.
 Go to their website at http://www.crncc.nihr.ac.uk/researchers.
 This section of their website gives an overview of that support, and provides links to other pages where more detail can be found.